 A tiny bubble of laughter, I

 Yogananda’s experience of life, his experience of the goal of all life, was filled with joy.
-He lived in joy all the time, and sought to awaken it in others.
-Though he could be intensely serious and deep as appropriate, he also could express the greatest joy, regularly in unexpected situations.
+He lived in joy always, and sought to awaken it in others.
+Though he could be intensely serious and deep as appropriate, he also could express the greatest joy, often in unexpected situations.

 The humor in this book arose spontaneously from Yogananda’s deep joy.
-Every so often he used humor to express a very powerful spiritual principle.
-Every so often he used it in training the disciples, to help them learn in a way that reasoned lectures could never achieve.
+Sometimes he used humor to express an important spiritual principle.
+Sometimes he used it in training the disciples, to help them learn in a way that reasoned lectures could never achieve.

 Most of the humor in this book was taken from Yogananda’s writings.
 Also included are experiences with the master that demonstrate his playful spirit.
 These were written by Swami Kriyananda, from his years of being trained personally by Yogananda, or from stories that were shared with him by other close disciples.

 The message of this book is both playful and serious.
-The serious message is that joy will also be found within us all the time.
-We will have to look for it there and share it with others.
+The serious message is that joy can be found within us always.
+We should look for it there and share it with others.